dylanwk/Climate-Change-Project/README.md

 # ClimateView - the No.1 climate change explorer

-ClimateView is an interactive, climate change visualizer.
-With ClimateView, one can immeadiatley view change climate data on any country.
-All you need to do is enter a country name, and ClimateView will automaticlly display the country's annual tempurauture increase, total carbon emissions, and polar ice levels during those years.
+ClimateView is an interactive climate change visualizer designed to provide immediate access to climate data for any country.
+Simply enter the name of a country, and ClimateView will automatically display key information such as annual temperature increases, total carbon emissions, and polar ice levels over the specified years.

-Climate View's purpose:
-Our team decided to make our project about climate change because it is an important topic in today's society.
-A large focus of making ClimateView is making it easy to use and important to the user.
-We did this by allowing the user to choose any country of thier liking, and then showing climate data on that specific country.
-And all the user has to do to use our product is simply enter a country.

-Our trusted data providers:
+Purpose of ClimateView:
+Our team is dedicated to addressing the crucial issue of climate change.
+ClimateView is designed with a user-centric focus, ensuring ease of use and relevance for the user.
+By enabling users to select any country of their choice, we aim to make climate data accessible and personalized.
+All it takes is a entry of the desired country.

+Trusted Data Providers:

-- National Snow and Ice Data Center (NSICD)
+National Snow and Ice Data Center (NSIDC)
-- Our World in Data
+Our World in Data
-- Berkley Earth
+Berkeley Earth

+We believe that by leveraging data from reputable sources such as the National Snow and Ice Data Center, Our World in Data, and Berkeley Earth, ClimateView provides reliable and up-to-date information to inform users on the impact of climate change globally."